GetStream/layer-migration/readme.md

 ## Step 3 - Webhooks (optional)

 You can start syncing writes from Stream to Layer via webhooks.
+This is especially useful if you have mobile clients where you can't immediately remove the Layer client.
 We're currently working on setting up a serverless example for this.

 ## Step 4 - React/ iOS/ React Native